 - Installed or topped up to 11"/270mm.

 - Pipes & tanks lagged & hatch insulated.

 Is My Property Suitable For Loft Insulation?

 In order to qualify for an Insulation Grant, you should have 4" (100mm) or less of existing Insulation installed.
-To qualify for Free Loft Insulation, the limit is 2.5" (60mm).

 The loft hatch must be fairly easy to access and be big enough for someone to fit through with a roll of Insulation.
 For health & safety reasons, there needs to be a minimum of four feet from the joists to the peak of the roof so that Installers do not have to crawl to fit the Insulation.